For best experience please turn on javascript and use a modern browser!

 • Is Amsterdam an expensive city?

-Although it is a capital city, Amsterdam is not as expensive as other world cities, especially if you consider that you will have access to social housing at prices well below free-market rates.
-However, Amsterdam is not necessarily a cheap city either and tends to have 'big city' prices (although bargains can always be found).
-The strength of the Euro can strongly affect how expensive Amsterdam 'feels' to people from non-Euro countries.
+Although it is a capital city, Amsterdam is typically not as expensive as other world cities, especially if you consider that you will have access to social housing at prices well below free-market rates.
+However, Amsterdam is not a cheap city either and tends to have 'big city' prices (although bargains can always be found).
+The strength of the euro can strongly affect how expensive Amsterdam 'feels' to people from countries using different currencies.

 • Is Amsterdam a safe city?